Demurrage and detention are two words that often confuses people.. Is there a difference..??

 Once the container is packed and say for example the shipper is unable to ship the same due to any reason, then the Demurrage will be charged at the rate fixed by the line till the full container is shipped out..

-Best option would be to check in your country how these terms are defined..
+Best option would be to check with the shipping line in your country how these terms are defined..